 In Libya, Humanity & Inclusion continues to run programs under the operating name "Handicap International."

-Handicap International has deployed a mobile team to identify the most vulnerable displaced people, especially children and people with disabilities in need of medical care.
-Individuals are provided with rehabilitation and psychosocial support directly by Handicap International or are referred to nearby health centers.
-Handicap International also supports 11 health centers, trains staff, distributes orthopedic devices and provides information to medical staff and patients.
+Humanity & Inclusion deployed a mobile team to identify the displaced people, especially children and people with disabilities in need of medical care.
+Our team provided rehabilitation and psychosocial support for people with disabilities directly or referred to nearby health centers by:

 Mine Risk Education